 Social Business and Productivity

-Gawad Kalinga works to develop the country's next entrepreneurs through the SEED (School for Experiential and Entrepreneurial Development) program.
+Gawad Kalinga works to develop the country's next entrepreneurs through the Community Food Farms program.
 GK also collects data from its network of communities to inform community-specific projects that donors can fund.

 Enabling the poor with the right tools, training, and guidance will transform the majority of our capital into productive, self-sufficient members of our society.